Frequently Asked Questions

 - The high level API (HLAPI) sits on top of the LLAPI and provides useful tools like the NetworkManager, NetworkBehaviours, SyncVars, Commands and RPCs.

-- HLAPI Pro is our HLAPI drop-in replacement.
-It’s fully compatible with the HLAPI and offers more stability, a lot of bug fixes and code improvements over the original HLAPI.
+- HLAPI CE is our HLAPI Community Edition.
+It’s fully compatible with the HLAPI and offers more stability, a lot of bug fixes, better performance and code improvements over the original HLAPI.
 We highly recommend using it for your uMMORPG project.

 - How can I use more than UNET’s 32 allowed SyncVars per Script?
-Check out my HLAPI Pro library on the Unity forum!
+Check out my HLAPI CE library on the Unity forum!

 - Does uMMORPG run on iOS / Android?
 Absolutely!
 It’s probably a good idea to host the server on a dedicated machine on the internet and only let the client run on mobile.
 Also note that the Canvas has a CanvasScaler component that could be useful if the UI is too big or too small on your mobile device.